-- Student completes the DEC form which states the proposed title of dissertation, defense date, time and location, and the names of your defense committee members. - Form must be signed by the Graduate Program Chair (department Director of Graduate Studies). - Student makes one copy for personal records and one copy for department records. - Student delivers signed form to the GSAS Office (Kutz Hall, 2nd floor), at least two weeks before defense date. - Form will then be approved and signed by Dean of GSAS.
-GSAS will send a signed copy to program office for file.
+- Student completes the DEC form, which states the proposed title of dissertation, defense date, time and location, and names of defense committee members. - The form must be signed by the Graduate Program Chair (Sociology Department Director of Graduate Studies). - Student makes one copy for personal records and one copy for department records. - Student delivers signed form to the GSAS Office (Kutz Hall, 2nd floor), at least two weeks before defense date. - Form will then be approved and signed by Dean of GSAS.
+GSAS will send a signed copy to department office for file.